Cougar Head

 CLASS OF 2028

-Our next Executive Council Meeting will be on Thursday, November 20, 2025, at 2:45 in Rm.
+Our next Executive Council Meeting will be on Tuesday, December 16, 2025, at 2:45 in Rm.
 208 at the high school.
-Perkin’s Pie coupons will be distributed then.
-If you cannot attend, please let Mrs. Moore know.
-Her email is moorea@hasdk12.org.
+If you cannot attend, please let me know.

 GUIDANCE